lucylow/Microaggression_bingo/README.md

 # Microaggression Bingo
-"Let's play the privilege game?"
+"Let's play the privilege game?" or "Death by a thousand papercuts."

 ## Definitions
 * PRIVILEGE == "Special rights, advantages, or immunity granted or available only to a particular person or group."